Arc676/Pathfinder/README.md

 Pathfinder library available under the terms of GPLv3.

 Cycle detection algorithm based on sample code [provided here](https://www.geeksforgeeks.org/detect-cycle-undirected-graph/) available under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) by GeeksForGeeks..

+### Repository info

+New features are merged into the `master` branch as soon as they work.
+For the source code for complete releases, please download the source archives from the release pages.